Skip to content

 ©AleMasche72 via Canva.com

+Keeping your Bull Terrier at an ideal body weight contributes to your pet’s overall well-being.
+It is also one of the easiest ways to extend your dog's life.
+Satisfying their greedy eyes is probably shortening their life.
 Obesity is loosely defined as 30% above ideal body weight.
 Bull Terriers can become obese either due to health issues or if they are given too much food and too little exercise.
-The most recent statistics classify the majority of dogs in the United States, almost 56%, as overweight or obese.
-Bull Terriers with obesity may show the following symptoms:
+The most recent statistics classify the majority of dogs in the United States, almost 59%, as overweight or obese.
+Bull Terriers with obesity may show symptoms such as weight gain, excess body fat, abdominal sagging, lethargy, and inability or unwillingness to exercise.

 How common is obesity In Bull Terriers?